dwilliams6683/blinkpibridge/README.md

 - [x] Implement cleanup of backups to last 24 hours
 - [ ] Implement monitoring via advanced logging via toggle in script
 - [ ] Separate script into various parts to improve portability and modification
+- [ ] Implement install script to create files of specific size as well as copy script off Github

 ---